SunidhiPria/quiz/README.md

 - Different Sections
    - Practice Section designed to host practice questions.
    - Leaderboard Section designed to host top performing players (not functional now).
-   - Live Quiz section to let the club conduct live quizzes from its own website (not functional now).
+   - Live Quiz section to conduct live quizzes from its own website (not functional now).
    - Login and signup for users.

 ## Practice Section